-Cervical cancer is the third most common gynecologic cancer in the United States.
-Cervical cancer occurs in several varieties: squamous cell carcinoma (60% of cases), adenocarcinoma (25%) and other histologies (6%).
-It is now clear that human papillomavirus (HPV) is the cause of the abnormal cell changes that lead to the development of cancer and can be detected in 99.7% of cervical cancers.
+Cervical cancer is the third most common gynecologic cancer in the US.
+Cervical cancer occurs in several subtypes: squamous cell carcinoma (60% of cases), adenocarcinoma (25%), and other histologies (6%).
+The human papillomavirus (HPV) is the cause of the abnormal cell changes that lead to the development of cancer, and HPV can be detected in 99.7% of cervical cancers.

 Cervical cancer is often asymptomatic.
 When symptoms do occur, the most common are abnormal vaginal discharge or irregular bleeding and bleeding after intercourse.
 Advanced disease may also cause pain in the low back and pelvis with radiation into the posterior legs, as well as bowel or urinary symptoms, such as passage of blood and a sensation of pressure.